stevencurtis/SwiftCoding/DesignPatterns/FactoryPattern/README.md

 }
 ```

-so when we decide to test, we can use the following;
+so when we decide to test, we can use the following:

 ```swift
 class MockFactory: ViewControllerFactoryProtocol{